Bob Dylan Center Tulsa, OK

 2nd place: $1,000

-Due DateEntries must be received online at bobdylancenter.com/essaycontest by 11:59 p.m.
-CST on Sunday, April 28.
+Due DateEntries must be received online at bobdylancenter.com/essaycontest by Sunday, March 16, 11:59 p.m.
+CST.

 Rule on AIThe use of AI or any automated tools to generate or enhance content is strictly prohibited.
 By submitting an essay, participants confirm that their work is not from AI-generated content.
 Use of standard spell check and grammar check tools are accepted.
 Any violation may result in disqualification.
 Software will be used to detect plagiarism and/or use of AI.